NEW TO YOGA?

 Where are the classes held?

-All our classes, courses, Special Events, and Workshops are held at The Forster institute (1a Waterloo Road, Leighton Buzzard LU7 2NR), except for our Wednesday Evening class which is held at Friends Meeting House on North Street, Leighton Buzzard.
+All our classes, courses, Special Events, and Workshops are held at The Forster institute (1a Waterloo Road, Leighton Buzzard LU7 2NR), except for our Wednesday Evening class which is held at The Leighton Buzzard Football club, opposite Morrison's in Leighton Buzzard.
 For more information please go to our locations page

 At The Forster Institute, your class will either be in the upstairs or downstairs studio.